 In the lead up to the UK referendum on EU membership, Doug Rivers and I posted an analysis of several weeks of YouGov polling data, using a methodology called multilevel regression and post-stratification (MRP).
 This is a different approach to analysing polling responses than the approach YouGov uses to analyse most of its UK polls, including those released immediately before and after the referendum on 23 June.
 The MRP approach, in addition to yielding several interesting findings that we discussed in that post on YouGov’s site regarding the interactions of age, educational qualifications, party and referendum vote, also aims to better correct for demographic imbalances in raw polling samples.

 I am a Professor of Political Science at University College London.
-I am currently also an Associate Editor of the American Political Science Review (2016-2020) and a Senior Data Science Advisor to YouGov.
+From 2011-2018 I was on the faculty at the London School of Economics.
+I am also currently an Associate Editor of the American Political Science Review (2016-2020) and a Senior Data Science Advisor to YouGov.
 My research is focused on the measurement of political preferences from survey, voting, network and text data.
 Applications of these methods have included citizens, legislators and judges in the US, UK and EU.